murtlatif/FlyerImageProcessing/docs/GettingStarted.md

 pip install -r requirements.txt
 ```

+### Linting

+This will also install `pycodestyle` for linting and `autopep8` for auto formatting.
+Be sure to select `pycodestyle` as your linter if your IDE supports it, or simply run `pycodestyle` in the directory before comitting a change.

 ## Configuration Setup

 To setup your environment configuration, you must create a `.env` file in the root directory.
 To do this, copy and paste the `.env.example` file, which will contain all the current keys for the dotenv configuration.